 Although these definitions describe fatigue on an individual level, “workplace fatigue” is more complex than they may imply.

-Workplace fatigue involves a different variety of aggravating factors — shift-schedules, commutes, etc.— and has farther-reaching risks than at the individual level — safety-critical tasks, productivity, worker burnout.
+Workplace fatigue involves a different variety of aggravating factors — shift schedules, commutes, at-home demands, and others — and has farther-reaching risks than at the individual level, which are significant including, safety-critical tasks, productivity, worker burnout.

 To understand the meaning of fatigue in a workplace context, see the following graphic which accounts for the three major factors in “total worker fatigue.”